 - International and Domestic Travel/Exchange

-Visit the Applied Learning at SUNY website for more detailed information and definitions of the types of Applied Learning experiences.
+- Visit the Applied Learning at SUNY website for expanded definitions.